doo/scanbot-sdk-example-ionic/README.md

+# MRZ, barcode and QR code reader and a mobile document scanner with text recognition

-# Example App for Scanbot SDK Cordova Plugin with Ionic 2+ Framework
+## Scanbot SDK example app for Ionic

-This example app shows how to integrate the Scanbot SDK Cordova Plugin with [Ionic 2+ Framework](https://ionicframework.com).
+This example app shows how to integrate the Scanbot SDK Cordova Plugin with [Ionic Framework](https://ionicframework.com).

 The Scanbot SDK Cordova Plugin is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-sdk).